Relax, Rewind and Rewild your Child at New Caledonia

-New Caledonia, four-and-a-bit hours away from Australia, has the richest diversity in the world per square kilometre for your kids to explore everywhere from land to sea.
+New Caledonia, just under 3 hours away from Sydney, has the richest diversity in the world per square kilometre for your kids to explore everywhere from land to sea.
 Enjoy white coral beaches, impossibly blue ocean, scenic mountains and rich, dense forest in perfect weather, year-round.
 Paradise?
 You bet!

 For adventurous families ready to take on a more physical holiday, welcome to one of the most uniquely biodiverse environments you can get.
 Thanks to the Grande Terre central mountain range, which creates multiple micro-climates across the island, you can find incredible species of flora and fauna only found on New Caledonia - very few places offer such an incredible opportunity to be surrounded by so much so close.

 One of the easiest options to see New Caledonia up close in all its glory is to hire a car and drive yourself around the island.
 Starting at Noumea La Tontouta international airport and heading north, you can take in the most spectacular sights.
 Find the heart-shaped mangrove forest (aka New Caledonia’s tourism symbol) from the top of a mountain, see giant fern forests, stunning rock structures, and the endless candy-coloured ocean.

 If you’re headed to Noumea, a fun and informative way to see the sights is to take the family on the famous Le Tchou Tchou Train.
 Traversing the city over two hours, you’ll see all the landmarks and famous places in the most unusual way!

 For immersing the kids in some culture, a visit to Port Moselle markets will show you just what island life is all about.
 French and local Kanak cultures meld together in a riotous display of fresh produce grown nearby, inquisitive tourists, island specialties, seafood and souvenirs.
 The earlier you go, the better!